All Episodes

 I can't imagine that those are isolated.

-I imagine they're what thousands?
+I imagine they're, what, thousands?

-Eliza was a very simple chat bot.
+ELISA was a very simple chatbot.

 It was programmed to do everything it did.

-That you get the if you're alone with this being and is asking you questions and offering you to be vulnerable without consequence, people tend to do it.
+Gary Marcus calls this the ELISA effect, that you get, if you're alone with this being and is asking you questions and offering you to be vulnerable without consequence, people tend to do it.

-Well, now, this ain't your grandpappy's chatbot, right?
+Well, now this ain't your grandpappy's chatbot, right?

-But he said the most insane thing to me.
+He's extremely intelligent, but he said the most insane thing to me.

 He said, talking to GPT, I get more intelligent conversations than talking to almost any other human being.